wolenik/runfromIRS/README.md

 # runfromIRS
-Sort of like dinosaur game\
+Sort of like dinosaur game\n
 To change backround, edit DollarRunner.java in:\
 \DollarRunner\src\dollarrunner\
 Edit this line:\